rstacruz/vim-xtract/README.md

 ## Updating import strings

-Edit the `g:xtract_importstrings` dictionary to change the import statement that is added to the header in the original file:
+Define your own `g:xtract_importstrings` dictionary to change the import statement that is added to the header in the original file:

 ```js
 let g:xtract_importstrings = {